 If you have been arrested or accused of any theft charge, including shoplifting, scheme to defraud, fraud, theft, employee theft, or any similar offense, contact an experienced theft attorney in Tampa, FL.

-From a case involving a taking of less than $300 to more than $100,000, let us put our experience to work for you to help you obtain the best possible result.
+From a case involving a taking of less than $100 to more than $100,000, let us put our experience to work for you to help you obtain the best possible result.

-The criminal defense attorneys at Sammis Law Firm are experienced in fighting these types of criminal charges at the courthouse in Tampa, and in the surrounding areas of Tampa Bay including Hillsborough County, St. Petersburg or Clearwater in Pinellas County, Lakeland or Bartow in Polk County, and New Port Richey or Dade City in Pasco County, Florida.
+We represent clients in Tampa and Plant City in Hillsborough County, St. Petersburg or Clearwater in Pinellas County, Lakeland or Bartow in Polk County, and New Port Richey or Dade City in Pasco County, Florida.

 Call (813) 250-0500 today for a free and confidential consultation with an experienced criminal defense attorney.

-This article was last updated on Wednesday, November 28, 2018.
+This article was last updated on Friday, April 21, 2023.